agento-maximus/obsidian-command-center/README.md

 ![Dashboard Preview](dashboard-preview.png)

 Welcome to the official repository for the Obsidian Command Center.
-This is a high-density, glassmorphic UI designed for those who want their smart home to feel like a pro-level OS.
+This is a high-density, glassmorphic UI designed for those who want their smart home dashboard in HA to feel like a pro-level OS.

 ## ✨ Key Highlights